skx/sos/REPLICATION.md

 Triggering Replication
 ----------------------

-Replication is not triggered automatically, although in the future that is an ideal enhancement.

-To trigger replication you must run the replication script manually:
+Replication is __not__ triggered automatically, although in the future that is an ideal enhancement, to trigger replication you must run the replication script manually:

     $ sos-replicator -verbose